 There are AML compliance software solutions available to businesses to keep up to speed, streamline KYC processes and ensure they have demonstrable compliance at their fingertips.

 For example, Encompass uses powerful automation tools and extensive data source partnerships and integrations to empower firms to carry out their AML compliance responsibilities swiftly and with ease, confidence and full visibility.
 Our time-saving software ensures that you don’t compromise on your customer onboarding experience.

 Intelligent process automation is being used by more and more businesses, across industries, to reduce the burden of time-consuming, repetitive manual processes.
 And automation can be leveraged for streamlining KYC processes too.
 Requirements for AML compliance are becoming increasingly complex and take a lot of time and effort to carry out manually.

-RegTech software that utilises automation can not only significantly reduce the time spent on KYC compliance but also reduce errors, minimise risk and save you money.
+RegTech software that utilizes automation can not only significantly reduce the time spent on KYC compliance but also reduce errors, minimize risk and save you money.
 In turn, the faster you can carry out KYC activity the less time it takes to onboard clients - boosting revenue and growth.

 Encompass’ AML compliance software leverages automation to supercharge your KYC activity.